Natalie Simon: Collegiate soccer

 Simon joined the National Intercollegiate Soccer Officials Association (NISOA) in 2015, which named her Region VI (Georgia, Florida, North Carolina, South Carolina) Referee of the Year in 2019.

 Simon officiated the 2022 National Women's Soccer League championship match between Portland Thorns FC and Kansas City Current.

 National Women's Soccer League (NWSL)

 On May 8, 2021, Simon officiated the 2021 NWSL Challenge Cup Championship, her first assignment for a tournament's finals.
 On October 29, 2022, Simon officiated the 2022 NWSL championship match.

+Major League Soccer (MLS)

+On September 16, 2023, Simon was assigned her first match as a referee in Major League Soccer.
+She took charge of the match between the San Jose Earthquakes and Real Salt Lake.
+She was the first black woman to ever referee an MLS match.

 International officiating

 In August 2019, Simon was one of 12 referees to participate in Concacaf's Program of Refereeing Excellence.

 On April 12, 2022, Simon officiated her first United States women's national soccer team match as a center referee.

 On January 4, 2023, the United States Soccer Federation Referee Committee and FIFA re-appointed Simon to the 2023 FIFA Panel to officiate international matches.
 That list included Alyssa Nichols, the second Black American woman to earn a FIFA badge, who viewed Simon as a role model.